 Say developers didn’t need to include the textures for Low/Mid/High/Ultra/MYGOD, sliders for AA, AF, Shadows, Lighting, God Rays, Particle, Vegetation, Hair™.
 Just like how it currently is for console users, it’s a hard limiter based on what your hardware can do with no benefits of exceeding those limits unless you tip into a different tier.
 Here’s a mockup of what a chart displaying those difference might look:

 So easily the hardest part about using multiple operating systems is booting into one without disrupting the other.
-My go to answer would be for Sony to sell an SSD or Flash drive with the PS OS installed and provided extensive learning material on how to access the boot menu on start up.
-Advanced users could also have the option to partition existing harddrives with a copy of the OS they download right from Sony.
-After getting over the mental hurdle of this step, I think booting into PS OS would be accessible to anyone who understands the benefit of modular, versatile hardware.
+My go to answer would be for Sony to sell an SSD or Flash drive with the PS-OS installed and provided extensive learning material on how to access the boot menu on start up.
+This hardware could also be bluetooth enabled, lettings players use their DS4 right away.
+Advanced users could also have the option to partition existing hdds with a copy of the OS they download right from Sony.
+After getting over the mental hurdle of this step, I think booting into PS-OS would be accessible to anyone who understands the benefit of modular, versatile hardware.

-Once booted up, your system would perform identical to any other PS4 and assuming you’ve got a Bluetooth card or adapter, you could even use the PS4 controller.
-But let’s say mouse and keyboard was your thing — no worries!
+Let’s say you’re a long time PC gamer and mouse and keyboard was your thing — no worries!
 Sony could introduce a M&K wrapper to eliminate the need for that $200 M&K controller spoofers and companies could still choose to support the hardware natively like we’ve seen happen for games like Fortnite.
 The OS could also check for unused harddrive space existing on the computer (a free partition, second hdd or an external hdd) and format it in the same manner that the PS4 currently handles extra storage.

 What Would Sony Lose by Creating This?

-Obviously hardware sale would decrease but is this really a bad thing?
-From a recycling standpoint, absolutely not, as there are more PS1s and PS2s in the world than we know what to do with, but keeping in mind that Sony console are often sold at a loss with game purchases being where the companies start to see a profit again.
-The PS3 was probably the most famous case of this as not only did the console launch at a significantly higher price than the Xbox 360 but it also cost more than the sticker price to manufacture.
-If Sony were to sell licenses without manufacturing hardware, they would have extra revenue to spend on the betterment of PS OS and possibly make a new entry into their console lineup and *maybe* even make a return to Linux support like the PS3 had (before it was stripped away.)
+Hardware sales might drop but Sony would still be getting money from licensing their OS to publishers.
+From a recycling standpoint, this would be a big move as there are more PS1s and PS2s in the world than we know what to do with.
+Keep in mind that Sony console historically been sold at a loss with game purchases being where the companies start to see a profit again.
+The PS3 was probably the most famous case of this as not only launched at a significantly higher price than the Xbox 360 but it also cost more than the sticker price to manufacture.
+Money saved on hardware could be spent on the betterment of PS-OS and possibly make a new entry into their console lineup.

-Absolutely.
-I still see more long term good in a solution like purely from a gamer perspective.
+Like a lot, fam.
 One could easily cite that after the OS runs its course and Sony is ready to unveil a new iteration (say PS OS Vista) then compatibility issues could arise.
-I’d say something like that could be the biggest flop to the OS, siting how difficult it can be to play 32-bit games and just about anything published before 2004.
-Sony would be placed in a position where they would always be releasing updates for old OSs (kind of like how patches for the PSP are still coming out) or they would have to build a legacy OS.
+I’d say something like that could be the biggest flop to the OS.
+Sony would be placed in a position where they would always be releasing updates for emerging hardware or build a legacy OS.
 With all the paperwork developers have to go through to make their games backwards compatible, this could be a pipe dream but I’m also not working in the games industry so maybe there are minds already dedicated to solving this crisis.

-Another reason I’d like to see something like the PS OS take off is because I think traditional game stores are about to become a thing of the past.
-Hardware moves from vendor to vendor to vendor; a new console you buy in your home town was probably purchased and shipped more times than you might imagine before you crack it open in your own home.
+Another reason I’d like to see something like the PS-OS take off is because traditional game stores are about to become a thing of the past.
+Hardware moves from vendor to vendor to vendor; a new console you buy in your home town was probably bought and sold six times before you unwrap the plastic on it in your own home.
 Games work this way too; buying a new game from an independent shop is basically supporting the same wholesalers who sell to the major chain outlets.
 The only difference is your supplying purpose and like $2 to your neighbor.
 That’s why digital is sometimes cheaper than used, physical copies.
 It’s not because cases cost $10 more dollars but because of the ten hands that all want a dollar for touching the game.

 Like I said, I’m skeptical that one of the three major console devs *won’t* try this out over the next few console generations.
 Marginally better hardware is getting harder and harder to sell as consumers are getting more wise to these tactics.
 I think Sony has the best shot of pulling this off successfully but don’t sleep on Microsoft either as they’ve got all the Windows source code in their Xbox arsenal!
 Would Nintendo ever try this?… they’re too much of a loss canon to give a definitive no but if their recent venture into iOS and Android means anything, they might have some tricks in a hidden block.